Premprakas7/Hotel-Mangement-System/README.md

 ### Backend Deployed link- https://hotel-backend-3tcb.onrender.com/
 # End Points-

-Indeed is the #1 job site in the world1 with over 250M unique visitors every month.
-Indeed strives to put job seekers first, giving them free access to search for jobs, post resumes, and research companies.

 In this project I have tried to manipulate React, styling using css, chakra and tried to make website more dynamic.
 With our efforts and the technology stack.